- Jobber Blueprint /

 - Plumbing equipment: Commercial settings require larger plumbing equipment to move water throughout the building.
 This means commercial plumbers can expect to work on bigger boilers, site sewer lines, and lift stations that require an understanding of extremely complex plumbing systems.

-- Time on the job: Because commercial plumbing systems are larger and more complex, repairs are typically a much bigger job and can take a lot longer than residential plumbing jobs.
+- Time on the job: Because commercial plumbing systems are larger and more complex, repairs are typically much bigger and can take a lot longer than residential plumbing jobs.
 For example, finding a leak in a two-story home will be a much easier task than finding a leak in a 20-story building.

 3. Service and repair plumber